-Your personal data – which may include your name, organisation, position, and email address are held by our mailing list provider.
-By signing up to our newsletter you are agreeing to the terms and conditions of MailChimp.com (http://mailchimp.com/legal/terms/).
+Your personal data–which may include your name, organisation, position, and email address are held by our mailing list provider.
+By signing up to our newsletter you agree to the terms and conditions of MailChimp.com (http://mailchimp.com/legal/terms/).
 This information is not shared with any other organisation.
-If you wish to unsubscribe from our mailing list at any time, you can do so by clicking the ‘unsubscribe’ link, found at the bottom of any email we send you – or by sending your name and email address to email@example.com – stating ‘Unsubscribe’ in the email in the subject line or body of the email.
+If you wish to unsubscribe from our mailing list, you can do so by clicking the ‘unsubscribe’ link, found at the bottom of any email we send you–or by sending your name and email address to [email protected]– stating ‘Unsubscribe’ in the email in the subject line or body of the email.

 If you register to attend an event, your personal data which may include your name, organisation, and email address are held by our event registration provider.
 By registering to attend an event you are agreeing to the terms and conditions of Eventbrite (https://www.eventbrite.com/l/LegalTerms/)